Home » Puddings & Custards » How to make Crème Caramel From Scratch

 Share this:

-Crème caramel, also known as flan, is a delicious custard that is baked in a mold coated with caramel.
+Crème caramel is a delicious custard that is baked in a mold coated with caramel.
 The custard is then chilled before being inverted onto a plate, releasing a wonderful caramel sauce.

 Crème caramel only requires a few basic ingredients and is the perfect make-ahead recipe.
 It was one of my mum’s go to birthday desserts when I was a kid.
 She would make it during the cooler months and there was something so comforting about having a bite of custard soaking in caramel sauce.